 We have tried our best to obtain equipment that is user-friendly.
-There is a printed user guide with pictures that will take you step-by-step on what you need to do to use each of the four stations, and staff members will be there to assist you if you need additional help operating the equipment.
+There are printed and electronic user guides with pictures that will take you step-by-step on what you need to do to use each of the stations, and staff members will be there to assist you if you need additional help operating the equipment.

-I own Disney’s Alladin on VHS?
+I own Disney’s Aladdin on VHS?
 Can I copy it over to a DVD using your converter?

-U.S. Copyright law still pertains to use of all four of the Preservation Pad stations.
-While many VHS tapes and DVDs have built in copyright protection that disallow copies to be made it is ultimately up to the user to make sure they are compliant with copyright law when making copies using the Preservation Pad equipment.
+U.S. Copyright law still pertains to use of all seven of the Preservation Pad stations.
+While many VHS tapes and DVDs have built in copyright protection that disallow copying, it is ultimately up to the user to make sure they are compliant with copyright law when making copies using the Preservation Pad equipment.

 What happens if the high-speed scanner tears one of my old photographs or my VHS tape gets eaten while copying?